Update on 07-Jan-2021:

 Based on our quality confidence we push every new software version globally to all systems.
 Customers receive an upfront mail notification if such an event is scheduled for the weekend.
 Due to our strict compatibility rules and rolling software update procedure there is neither impact on runtime scenarios nor are customer actions required.
 We document the functional increments in our release notes.
 Our product documentation is complemented by community blogs.

 Customers may have the need for customer specific regression tests in addition to our invests.
 This might be necessary for trust building, risk mitigation and/or for compliance reasons.
 In this case we offer a customer specific regression test service focused on your Integration Flows.
 The service includes test automation and regular execution of your scenarios in the context of our acceptance takt, executed by SAP on SAP internal systems.
 We add the test success of your scenarios to our mandatory release criteria and don’t update any system as long as your tests didn’t pass.
 You receive a corresponding test report prior your system update.
 If you are interested in more details and/or a commercial offer for this optional and complementary service please don’t hesitate to reach out to SAP CPI Test Automation.
+In 2020 we extended the corresponding service scope by the preview tenant capability.
+Upon subscription to the customer test service you are entitled to receive software updated on non-productive tenants with a lead time of one week.

 If you read our SLA carefully you might ask why we have a weekly maintenance window scheduled while we push takt increments monthly.
 The answer is twofold.
 Despite all our efforts also we need to push a patch once in a while, e.g. for new functions which received urgent customer feedback.
 In addition we use the regular maintenance window also for scheduled maintenance activities which require downtimes, e.g. customer initiated tenant movements or data base migrations.
 The SLA enables SAP Cloud Platform also to schedule up to 4 major maintenance windows per calendar year.
 This option is required for infrastructure changes, e.g. on the network components.